akuadane/akuadane.github.io/_pages/about.md

 ---
 **Hi - I'm Akayou**,

-I am a master’s student pursuing data science at Fordham University.
+I am a master's student pursuing data science at Fordham University.
 Prior to this, I worked at Turing as a consultant software engineer for OpenAI.
-As an aspiring data scientist with a background in software engineering, I’m interested in utilizing machine learning and data analysis tools to provide solutions 🪛.
+As an aspiring AI and software engineer, I'm passionate about building intelligent systems, developing scalable software solutions, and leveraging machine learning to create impactful applications 🪛.

 Outside of class, I like to cook 🍛, drink coffee ☕️, hike ⛰ and hang out with friends.